fly-apps/bumblebee-model-harness/README.md

 Optional updates:

 The `fly.toml` file has the `auto_stop_machines = false` setting.
 This is helpful when getting started so the machine doesn't get shutdown while the model is being downloaded.
-Once the machine is setup, feel free to playing with this value to determine what works best for your needs.
+Once the machine is setup, feel free to change this value if that works best for your needs.

 The VM size is set setting is `size = "a100-40gb"`.
 This ensures the machine we get has the NVidia A100 GPU.